psldev/A21B22C23D24E25/README.md

 --

 - Create a new pom.xml with follow and save in folder ~/otmm-731-jars/all-jars

+	#####For each set of output in cmd, copy all the dependencies into pom

 		<project>
 			<modelVersion>4.0.0</modelVersion>